ab719k/learn_linux_and_c/README.md

 ## ch01 Basic Program
-Hello World.
+### Hello World.

-Learn vi editor to open a file, write a program, save the file.
+First things first: Learn vi editor to open a file, write a program, save the file.
-Print Hello world on the console
+Compile the program - gcc and the default makefile.
-Understand new line character
+Print Hello world on the console.
-Concept of #include
+Print formatting: Understand new line character.

-## ch02 IO
+Preprocessor: Concept of #include.

-Input output
+### Input output
 Scanf, printf
 Getc, putc
 Getchar, putchar

 ## ch03 Types & Variable
 Basic Types & variables
-char, float, int, double
+ char, int, float, double
 Preprocessor #define
-Understand concept of variable and how it store different values Print Formatting of different variables.
+Variables and associated memory
-Understand concept of memory as in how the variables are stored in memory Assignments, Expressions
+Print Formatting of different variables. %c, %f, %d Understand concept of memory as in how the variables are stored in memory Assignments, Expressions